 As you can see above, the small business provides nearly two times more jobs then the big business and more than twice more jobs in the public (government) sector.
-Therefore, seriously consider seeking for jobs in the small business sector as the chance to get the job is approximately 50% higher and competition is lower.
+Therefore, seriously consider seeking for a jobs in the small business sector as the chance to get the job is approximately 50% higher and competition is lower.

 The small business sector is usually underrated source of employment because people get the wrong impression about its potential.

 In addition, if you are doing your job search right, you will not be spending a lot of time replying to positions that you have seen advertised in newspapers, magazines or online.